 Piety level **: "Pious"

-- Vitalisation - Protects you from sickness, nausea, poison, paralysis, confusion, petrification, rot, and stat drain while active, and boosts all your stats by Invocations/3.
+- Vitalisation - Temporarily gives you the Vit status, which, while active, protects you from sickness, poisoning, confusion, petrification, rot, and stat drain, and boosts all your stats by Invocations/3.
+Also protects against the status effects caused by curare and the stings of red wasps and yellow wasps, while active.
 Gives a small amount of nutrition, but won't go past Full.
 Costs 1-2 Piety.

 Piety level ***: "Devout"